Almond pressed duck

-A Cantonese dish, one source says that it originated in the north of China and was brought south in the 17th century at the end of the Ming dynasty by the many people who fled the new Manchu rulers.
 There are at least three major variations in the method of preparing it, although both the taste and the general procedures remain fairly close.
 In all cases, a whole duck is seasoned and either steamed or simmered until tender.
 Its flesh is then flavored and coated with a batter or some form of flour.
 It may then be steamed a second time; eventually, just before serving, the meat is deep-fried until crispy.
 Before this final cooking, however, some recipes call for the duck meat (with its skin discarded) to be shredded and then molded into a patty or patties; other recipes have the various pieces of the boned duck pressed firmly together within an envelope of the reserved skin; a third method is to carefully bone the entire duck while preserving its appearance.
 In the latter case, the whole duck is eventually deep-fried and presented to the table.